lflyme/learn_git/readme.txt

 create a new branch is quick and simple

-create a new branch dev
+create a a a a a a new branch dev